.NET 8.0 Development Container - Docker Setup & Usage Guide

 - You have created an application, using one of the script commands, and created it in: .\workspace\your-app

-Setup Tasks and Launch Configuration
+Setup Tasks and Launch Configuration (skip for Cookiecutter script variants)

-1. Create .vscode folder in your project
+1. Check if the .vscode folder in your project exists

 - Optional.
 Use Scaffold tool to generate CRUD items